zhin2929/wp/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 1.8.1 - 10.26.2021 =
+* Updated Local Google Font function to more effectively remove existing font preconnect and prefetch tags.
+* Updated Local Google Font function for better compatibility with sites that still have remnants from a previous http to https migration.
+* Fixed an issue in the Script Manager where the home page was being treated as a post if set to display the blog feed.

 = 1.8.0 - 10.22.2021 =
 * Fixed an issue with Delay All JS that was preventing certain async scripts from fully loading.